kevinyswong/kevinyswong.github.io/index.md

   who, within their privileged quarters, must endeavor and compete among themselves.
   <a href="https://law.yale.edu/daniel-markovits">Daniel Markovits</a>
-  explains in MERITOCRACY TRAP how inequality grows as elite meritocrats invest in their children, sending them to exclusive schools early on, and when the children earn their privileged positions, they repeat the process with their own children, leading to accumulating inequality.
+  explains in THE MERITOCRACY TRAP how inequality grows as elite meritocrats invest in their children, sending them to exclusive schools early on, and when the children earn their privileged positions, they repeat the process with their own children, leading to accumulating inequality.
 He writes:
   <blockquote>
   Meritocratic inequality grows—and meritocracy builds and then reinforces its trap—through a series of feedback loops.
 The most important connects